Saba is a sophomore at Harvard College in Cambridge, Massachusetts.

 Amy’s research can be found on the “Our Discoveries” page on the website!
 Make sure to check out her hard work!

-Caroline Shi is a junior at Scarsdale High School in Scarsdale, New York.
+Caroline is a senior at Scarsdale High School in Scarsdale, New York.

 Caroline has always been interested in Chinese culture and is excited to learn more about her Asian American heritage.
-She is interested to learn about the intersection between feminism and Asian identity.
+She is especially interested to learn more about the intersection between gender, sexuality, and Asian identity.

 Simran has always been interested in learning more about her Indian heritage and was excited to uncover amazing Indian women.